 No way!
 Marriage is awesome…and its even better when you start your marriage on a beach.
 (Hopefully with me as your officiant. :)).

 (If panic is setting in please call me at 340-201-6069 or email with your questions.)

 Believe it or not, our little rock is pretty experienced at weddings.
 We host around 5,000 weddings and vow renewals each year between St. Thomas and St. John.

 So trust me when I tell you that you are in good hands. 🙂

-(By the way, you might want to check out 13 Things You Must Know Before Having a Wedding in St. Thomas after you finish this post.)
+(You may also want to check out: 13 Things You Must Know Before Having a Wedding in St. Thomas after you finish this post.)

 In this step-by-step guide for 2017, I’ll answer all of your questions about the marriage license process in St. Thomas and St. John so you can leave your sleepless nights to concerns about whether to invite crazy Aunt Sue, choosing between strawberry or coconut cake filling and whether to go barefoot or wear 4-inch heels on your wedding day.

 (For all those crazy late night panic attacks, I wrote this monster guide for a destination wedding: The Destination Wedding Planning Guide.)